 The new payments scheme is aimed at managing all forms of non-cash payments.
 According to Le Figaro, the initiative is backed by the European Central Bank.
 One banker is quoted as saying “European payments sovereignty does not exist.”

 Jérôme Reboul, deputy director of the Treasury at the French Finance Ministry said at a banking conference “In two years, the view on the issue of the future of payments has changed completely in Europe”.
 The project has the ambition to capture 60 percent of the digital payments market in Europe and has already been presented to European governments.
 It is expected to cost several billion euros.
 The banks are expected to make a final decision in December on whether to press ahead with it.

 In two years, the view on the issue of the future of payments has changed completely in Europe

 None of the banks contacted by AFP would speak openly about the plans, But several sources said only banks in the eurozone were involved and that most French and German banks were on board.

 This is not the first attempt to create a European scheme.
-In 2007, the Euro Alliance of Payment Schemes (EAPS) was an international alliance of European bank and interbank networks aimed at creating a pan-European debit card system using existing country specific systems.
+In 2007, the The name of the European single currency adopted by the European Council at the meeting held in Madrid on 15-16 December 1995.
+See ECU.
+Alliance of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
+Schemes (EAPS) was an international alliance of European bank and interbank networks aimed at creating a pan-European debit card system using existing country specific systems.
 The initiative was abandoned sometime after 2013.
 In 2010, 12 banks from 8 countries joined the Monnet project, a consortium aimed at creating a European card scheme.
 The project failed shortly after.